nathimike102/Finance-CS50-Harvard/README.md

 ![Image of stock portfolio](/static/finance.jpg)

 # Finance
-Finance is a web project created as an assignment for week 9 of Harvard CS50 by Rohan Muppa on the week of July 3rd 2021 (7/3/21) to July 15th 2021 (7/15/21).
+Finance is a web project created as an assignment for week 9 of Harvard CS50 by Nkosinathi Sibanda in the year 2024.
 The application was made using Python, HTML (w/ Jinja), CSS, and Javascript using the Flask web framework.
 It uses the IEX API to get the stock prices in real time and a SQL database to store user and transaction information.

 Once you register and log yourself in there will be 5 main sections: